Your Wedding Day Timings

 27th June 2019

-As wedding season is in full swing (you’re probably on countdown and planning the final phases of your wedding before you take to those aisles), I thought I’d share with you how to work out your wedding day timings for your schedule so you are fully armed as the big day approaches.
+As wedding season is in full swing (you’re probably on countdown now and planning the final phases of your wedding before you take to those aisles), I thought I’d share with you how to work out your wedding day timings so you can ensure you stick to your schedule and things will run smoothly for you for your as the big day approaches.

 Let’s face it, your actual wedding day, (after having planned it for months on end!), comes down to schedules and timings (and of course set up and details but largely schedules).
 When do you need to do what by when and who is doing it?
 Your schedule will include these in the run up to and on the wedding day so that all your best laid plans will go as you have planned them.

 Your wedding day timings is unique to you wedding and will depend on your wedding style, time, number of guests, location etc. I have listed a rough guide below of the amount of time you need to allow for activities on your wedding day.
 Use it to plot your wedding day timelines and adapt to suit.